jeffharrell/minicart/README.md

 `formTarget`
 The HTML target property for the checkout form.

+`displayWidth`
+The width of the cart window.
+Minimum width is 265px.
+Default 265px.

 `displayEdge`
 The edge of the page the cart should pin to.
 Set to left or right.
 Default right.